Social Housing Support

 Please be aware, you cannot start a Social Housing Support application if you have no income.
 If you are not working, you will need to apply for a social welfare payment.
 For information on mainstream social welfare see the Citizen's Information webpage here.

-Step 1: Applying for Social Housing Support
+Step 1: Apply for Social Housing Support

 Step 2: Finding somewhere to rent